System Design Space

 medium

-The practical value of the chapter is in showing the engineering force of gradual adoption: JavaScript compatibility, open development, and community trust were not marketing details, but the mechanism that reduced migration cost and made improvement possible.
+The practical value of the chapter is in showing the engineering force of staged adoption: JavaScript compatibility, open development, and community trust were not marketing details, but the mechanism that reduced migration cost and made improvement possible.
 That is why TypeScript could fit into almost any modern team.

 In interviews and architecture reviews, the material is useful when you need to explain safe platform evolution: how to introduce stronger guarantees into a live product, how to stage migration, and why ecosystem compatibility can matter more than technical purity.